On the Lipschitz Continuity of Set Aggregation Functions and Neural Networks for Sets: Numerical Experiments

 \subsection{Stability under Perturbations of Input Multisets}

 We now empirically study the stability of the two Lipschitz continuous models ($\textsc{NN}_\textsc{mean}$ and $\textsc{NN}_\textsc{max}$) under perturbations of the input multisets.
 Our objective is to apply small perturbations to test samples such that the models misclassify the perturbed samples.
 We consider two different perturbations, Pert. \#1 and Pert. \#2.
 Both perturbations are applied to test samples once each model has been trained.
 We then examine whether the perturbation leads to a decrease in the accuracy achieved on the test set.
-Pert. \#1 is the perturbation described in Proposition~\ref{prop:prop3} and is applied to the multisets of ModelNet40.
+Pert. \#1 is the perturbation described in Proposition~\ref{prop:prop4} and is applied to the multisets of ModelNet40.
 Specifically, we add to each test sample a single element.
 We choose to add the element that has the highest norm across the elements of all samples.
 Pert. \#2 is applied to the multisets of Polarity.
 It adds random noise to each element of each multiset of the test set.
 Specifically, a random vector is sampled from $\mathcal{U}(0,0.2)^d$ and is added to each element of each test sample.
-The results are provided in Table~\ref{tab:pert}. $\textsc{NN}_\textsc{max}$ appears to be insensitive to Pert. \#1, while $\textsc{NN}_\textsc{mean}$ is insensitive to Pert. \#2.
+We selected this distribution because its mean and standard deviation closely match the empirical mean and standard deviation of the dataset’s word vectors.
+The results are provided in Table~\ref{tab:pert}. $\textsc{NN}_\textsc{mean}$ appears to be insensitive to Pert. \#1, while $\textsc{NN}_\textsc{max}$ is insensitive to Pert. \#2.
 The results indicate that $\textsc{NN}_\textsc{mean}$ is more robust than $\textsc{NN}_\textsc{max}$ to a larger perturbation that is associated with a single or a few elements of the multiset.
 On the other hand, $\textsc{NN}_\textsc{max}$ is more robust to smaller perturbations applied to all elements of the multiset.